joaks1/PyMsBayes/doc/source/tutorials/background.rst

 times for each of our pairs of populations (i.e., we get estimates of divergence times that account for uncertainty in divergence models).

+.. admonition:: Take home

     The key take home here is that the *marginal* likelihoods are the "guts" of Bayesian model choice, as shown in Equation :eq:`postmass`.
     I.e., it is the *marginal* probability of our data under a given model that updates our prior expectation and informs the posterior probability of that model.
     As you might expect, because the marginal likelihoods are weighted by the priors on parameters, the posterior probabilities of the models can be quite sensitive to these priors.
-NOTE, it is important to realize here that the posterior probability of the models can be very sensitive to the priors on the *parameters*, not just the priors on the *models* themselves.
+    :hlight:`NOTE`, it is important to realize here that the posterior probability of the models can be very sensitive to the priors on the :bolditalic:`parameters`, not just the priors on the :bolditalic:`models` themselves.
     Thus, we have to choose the priors on parameters carefully, and should always assess the sensitivity of our results to differences in these prior assumptions.

 We will discuss how the choice of prior distribution on divergence times can have a major affect on posterior probabilities of divergence models for both
 |dpp-msbayes|_ and |msbayes|_ in the ":ref:`prior_on_divergence_times`"